 PREFERENCE.
 We shouldn't assume that all our cultural practices are based on some universally accepted standard and that they are better than other cultural practices.
-Some things are just a part of our society without good reasoning.
-Our own cultural practices may not always make sense.
+Some things are just cultural preferences that are no better or worse than the preferences in another culture.

 What is the proper way to dress?
-How much skin we show is often based on cultural practice and may not have a "right answer".
+How we dress and how much skin we show is often based on cultural practice and may not have a "right answer."
 What is the proper way to have a funeral?
 Is there really a "right way" or just cultural practice?

 OPEN-MINDEDNESS.
-What our culture has taught us may not be the "truth".
+What we learn in our culture(s) may not be the "one truth."
 Our thoughts and feelings can be the result of cultural conditioning.
 Considering other opinions and questioning what our culture has taught us can be helpful.
 We can become more open to different ways of viewing the world and get beyond imposing our ideas or preferences.

-Your friend grew up in a place where they were taught that homosexuality was wrong.
-They accepted and did not question this idea because it was all around them.
-Then they worked together on a team or group project with someone with a different viewpoint who helped your friend question their ideas about homosexuality.
+Your friend grew up in a place where they were taught that it's wrong to be gay.
+They did not question this idea because it was a very common belief in that culture.
+Then they met someone from a different culture that was very accepting of gay people and your friend began to question what they were taught about gay people.